Michael Gazzaniga: Career

 With continued funding from the Sloan Foundation, Gazzaniga extended the Cornell program to include a consortium of New York City universities to help establish the growing field of cognitive neuroscience and began a postdoctural training program.
 In 1982 he was elected Fellow of the Society of Experimental Psychologists in recognition for his studies on split-brain patients.
 In 1988, still making monthly trips to New Hampshire in the mobile camper lab, he was offered a professorship at Dartmouth Medical School.

 From 1988 to 1992, he was the Andrew W. Thomson Jr. Professor of Psychiatry and the director of the Cognitive Neuroscience Program at Dartmouth Medical School.
 During that time, Gazzaniga founded the first cognitive neuroscience degree-granting program in the United States, founded and served as the first editor-in-chief of the Journal of Cognitive Neuroscience through 2003, and with help from the James S. McDonnell Foundation, initiated and ran the Summer Institute in Cognitive Neuroscience at Dartmouth.
-The summer camp brought together cognitive neuroscience graduate students, postdoctural researchers, and leaders in the various fields of cognitive neuroscience for a 2 week lecture and laboratory course each summer on a cutting edge topic.
+The summer camp brought together cognitive neuroscience graduate students, postdoctoral researchers, and leaders in the various fields of cognitive neuroscience for a 2 week lecture and laboratory course each summer on a cutting edge topic.

 After his time at Dartmouth Medical School, Gazzaniga moved to the University of California Davis in 1992 where he launched and served as the first Director of the Center for Neuroscience, where he continued to expand his pioneering research on brain function and cognitive processes.

 In 1993, he founded, along with George R. Mangun, Steve Pinker, Patricia Reuter-Lorenz, Daniel Schacter and Art Shimamura, the Cognitive Neuroscience Society, a professional organization dedicated to advancing the field.
 The inaugural meeting was held in San Francisco in 1994.
 1993 also marks the first summer that a 3 week stock-taking of the sub-specialty fields of cognitive neuroscience began.
 Eight leaders in each of the fields were invited for an intense meeting of self-examination and to write a chapter about their work.
 This stock-taking of the field continues to occur every 5 years.
 The result is the 6 volume series, The Cognitive Neurosciences, published by MIT Press.